Whistleblowing Alert Procedure

 3DS employees: managers, employees and trainees of 3DS, whatever their function, hierarchical position or place of work, whether they are in the process of being recruited or have already been recruited (on condition that the information has been collected as part of the application process), whether they work full time or part time, on permanent or fixed-term contracts;

-Former 3DS employees, provided that the information was collected in the context of this relationship;
+Former 3DS employees, provided that the information was collected in the context of the employment relationship;

 External and occasional contractors/employees of 3DS, in particular service providers to whom a @3ds.com address has been assigned, whatever their mission and whether or not they are in the process of negotiating their contract;